-The long version of the guideline was finalized on October 08, 2009.
-It is intended to revise and republish the guideline every 4 years, measured from the time period of publication.
+The long version of the guideline was finalized on October 08, 2009 and will remain valid until the next revision or August 31, 2015.
 The German Society for Psychiatry, Psychotherapy, and Neurology (DGPPN) is responsible for continuously maintaining, updating, and disclosing the S3-Guideline.
 The Agency for Quality in Medicine (ÄZQ) and the Guideline Commission of the Association of the Scientific Medical Societies (AWMF) are responsible for the National Disease Management Guideline.